easoncxz/homebrew-tap/README.md

 ==================================

 This repository is a [Tap][tap] for use with Mac Homebrew.
 Here, you can find some programs I've written.
 Most of them are small toy programs.

-To install them:
+For example, to install [`hello-homebrew-packaging`](Formula/hello-homebrew-packaging.rb):

     $ brew tap easoncxz/tap
     ...
 (Brew clones this repo in the background) ...

-    $ brew install $SOME_FORMULA
+    $ brew install hello-homebrew-packaging
     ... (your system might be used to compile some code from source) ...

-Or in the case of ambiguity of names:
+Alternatively, all in one go:

-    $ brew install easoncxz/tap/$SOME_FORMULA
+    $ brew install easoncxz/tap/hello-homebrew-packaging
-    ... (brew will run `brew tap easoncxz/tap` if you haven't already done so) ...
+    ... (brew will run `brew tap easoncxz/tap` implicitly) ...

+To undo all the above:

-    $ brew uninstall easoncxz/tap/$SOME_FORMULA
+    $ brew uninstall easoncxz/tap/hello-homebrew-packaging
-    ... (stuff is uninstalled) ...
+    ... ( Homebrew deletes files ) ...

-To let your Homebrew system forget about this repository:

     $ brew untap easoncxz/tap

-You would still need to manually uninstall the Formulae you've already installed from this repository, by the usual `brew uninstall`.

 Many of the commits in this repository are created programmatically by my build servers by using a tool I created called [homebrew-automation][auto].